rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 Copy the chromatermrc config file into ~/.chromatermrc.
 The configuration is written in Perl Compatable Regular Expression v2.
 You can test new regexes using [Regex101](https://regex101.com/).
 Set the FLAVOUR to PCRE2 (PHP >=7.3).

+You can also use chatGPT to help you create new regexes.
+Just tell it you need PCRE v2 regexes and it will create a regex.
+It will probably be an interative deal to get the regex just right.

 I found a good starting configuration file [here](https://gist.github.com/vista-/88c90110dd320be4c78da4f55783b41a) and then added several Cisco IOS XE regexes.

 My config file is at [Ubuntu4NetworkEngineers](https://raw.githubusercontent.com/rikosintie/Ubuntu4NetworkEngineers/main/.chromatermrc).
-You can click on the file, select RAW, and copy it.
+You can click on the linnk, and copy it.
 Save it to `~/.chromatermrc`

 You can use chromaterm with a lot of Linux commands, to use it with ssh simply pipe the output to ct.